-If you are not a Delaware-licensed Home Inspector, you must apply for a Delaware Temporary Home Inspection Permit before inspecting a property in Delaware.
-You are limited to five Temporary Home Inspection Permits per year.
-The requirements for a Temporary Home Inspection Permit are:
+If you are not a Delaware-licensed Home Inspector, you must be approved for a temporary permit before inspecting a property in Delaware.

-- The property to be inspected is located in Delaware.
+- The property you need to be inspect is located in Delaware.

 - Your home inspection business in Delaware is of a temporary nature and is limited to a particular assignment.